chaarvii/Megh-Thakkar.github.io/index.md

 ## Research Interest

 My research interests primarily lie in the field of machine learning and artificial intelligence, as well as their applications.
-I am fascinated by the human language and pretty much even remotely related to it, though I am slightly inclined towards researching on using language as a tool for human-computer interaction.
-I have also developed an interest in multimodal learning, researching at the intersection of natural language processing and computer vision.
+I am fascinated by the **human language** and pretty much everything related to it, though I am slightly inclined towards researching on language as a tool for **human-computer interaction** and that sparks my interest in **dialogue systems and question answering models**.
+I have also developed an interest in **multimodal learning**, researching at the intersection of natural language processing and computer vision.

 ---